 SECURE AND INSECURE ATTACHMENT :

-Bowlby (mentioned above) also pointed out that attachment between the infant and the primary caregiver may be secure or insecure.
+Bowlby explained that attachment between the infant and the primary caregiver may be secure or insecure.
 Let’s look at each of these in turn :

-INSECURE : This refers to an unhealthy relationship between the primary caregiver and the infant in which the former does not protect the latter from trauma and responds to the infant in ways which are highly unpredictable and unreliable when he/she (ie the infant) is in a state of distress.
-This can lead the infant to ‘freeze’ (ie enter a trance-like state), in the same way that adults suffering from borderline personality disorder may ‘dissociate’ at times of stress (click here to read my article on dissociation).
+INSECURE: This refers to an unhealthy relationship between the primary caregiver and the infant in which the former does not protect the latter from trauma and responds to the infant in ways that are highly unpredictable and unreliable when he/she (ie the infant) is in a state of distress.
+This can lead the infant to ‘freeze‘ (ie enter a trance-like state), in the same way, that adults suffering from borderline personality disorder may ‘dissociate‘ at times of stress. #

 Commonly, insecure attachment involves the primary caregiver either abusing or neglecting the infant, or otherwise frightening or distressing the infant.

 Often, too, the primary caregiver has a double harmful and damaging effect upon the infant: not only does the caregiver actively induce feelings of distress and trauma in the infant, but, on top of this, lacks the ability to calm and soothe the infant due to a lack of empathy.
 Such dysfunctional interaction results in the infant being unable to develop the requisite skills to control and regulate his/her own emotions later on in life (this is sometimes referred to as an inability to self-soothe (meaning, once stressed, the individual finds it extremely difficult to calm down again).

 The infant’s psychobiological response to feeling threatened by their primary caregiver can include 3 stages (Perry) :